A truly wonderful, uplifting, refreshing lemon aroma for men or women.

 Present Day Usage

-In the late 1980’s Byron Bay based native food pioneer, rediscovered the tree, he reported to a newly emerging ‘bushfood’ or ‘bushtucker’ industry.
-The small industry jumped at this remarkable delicious flavoursome herb.
+In the late 1980’s a Byron Bay based native food pioneer rediscovered the tree and used it in the newly emerging ‘bush food’ or ‘bush tucker’ industry.
+The niche food industry jumped at this remarkably delicious and flavoursome herb and it was eventually planted out in small plantations during the 1990’s.

 6-methyl-5-hepten-2-one trace – 2.9%